 The ability to view life as a gift, consistently marked by purposeful and useful acts:

-- A sense of place in this world and relationship with country
+- A sense of place in this world and relationship with one's country

 - An appreciation of different cultures, mastery of one second language and exposure to cultural diversity